jacobbusshart/DIYraman/docs/DIY-Linear-Stage.md

 In the **Full Raman Optical Assembly**, this stage is mounted beneath the focusing optics module.

-1. Identify the mounting pattern for the translation stage on your Raman baseplate (see [Full Raman Optical Assembly](Full%20Raman%20Optical%20Assembly.md)).
+1. Identify the mounting pattern for the translation stage on your Raman baseplate (see [Full-Build](Full-Build.md)).
 2. Disassemble the desired `Defaultholder` that holds the focusing lens by sliding it off the assembly rods.
 3. Use four screws to mount the optic holder to the stage.
 4. Place the assembled linear translation stage on the baseplate and align the mounting holes.